During cervical screening a small sample of cells is taken from your cervix for testing.

 Non-urgent advice: See a GP if you have:

-- any bleeding after cervical screening that does not stop after a few hours
+- bleeding after cervical screening which is heavy or does not stop after a few hours